CAIMAN-ASR server release bundle

 To detach from the running docker container without killing it, use ctrl+p followed by ctrl+q.

-4. Once the server prints "Starting server on port 3030", you can start the simple client.
+4. Once the server prints "Server started on port 3030", you can start the simple client.
 This will send a librispeech example wav to the CAIMAN-ASR server and print the transcription:

 cd simple_client